Sarlat-la-Canéda

 Sarlat-la-Canéda ([saʁla la kaneda]; Sarlat e La Canedat), commonly known as Sarlat, is a commune in the southwestern French department of Dordogne, a part of Nouvelle-Aquitaine.
-Sarlat and La Canéda were distinct towns until merged into one commune in 1965.
+Sarlat and La Canéda were distinct towns until merged into one commune in March 1965.

 Geography

 The town of Sarlat is in a region known in France as Périgord Noir.
 It lies in the southeastern part of the Dordogne department, 7 km north of the river Dordogne.

 Sarlat railway station offers train services to Bergerac, Bordeaux and Périgueux.

 The commune is also served by Brive Vallée de la Dordogne airport (50 km), Bergerac Roumanière airport (70 km) and two bus lines.

 History

 Sarlat is a medieval town that developed around a large Benedictine abbey of Carolingian origin.
 The medieval Sarlat Cathedral is dedicated to Saint Sacerdos.
 This abbey appears in records as early as 1081 and was one of the few in the region that was not raided by the Vikings.
 The name for the abbey church was Saint Sacerdos by 1318; in the 20th century, it would become a cathedral under Pope John XXIII.

 Because modern history has largely passed it by, Sarlat has remained preserved and one of the towns most representative of 14th-century France.
 Its historic centre, with 77 protected monuments, was added to France's Tentative List for future nomination as a UNESCO World Heritage Site in 2002.
 The excellent state of preservation owed a debt to writer, resistance fighter and politician André Malraux, who, as Minister of Culture (1960–1969), restored the town and many other sites of historic significance throughout France.
 The centre of the old town consists of impeccably restored stone buildings and is largely car-free.